Get started with Jira Service Management for admins

 On-call lets your team see who's rostered to be alerted about incidents.
 This feature gives the team the ability to customize on-call schedules, routing rules, and escalation policies to handle alerts differently based on their source and urgency.

 These features let us test new ideas and gather your feedback to improve them.
-Give your team access to trial our newest features in Project settings > Features.
+Give your team access to trial our newest features by going to Project settings, then Features.
 Learn more about the feature lab.